Dave-team/Knowledge-base/Productivity.md

 - Do as little as needed, not as much as possible
 - Working on the wrong thing is the worst waste of all
 - Focus on most important tasks and cut the rest
-- Think harder about what to spend time on and about what to actually work on
+- Think harder about what to spend time on and about what to actually work on.
+Whenever you do something, ask yourself: Is there something more important you can work on?
+Why don’t you do that instead?
 - What 20% generates 80% of the outcome, but also: what 80% is mostly useless?
 - Learn to say no – that will get you the most done in the long term, which matters most
 - Listen to your body and mind.
 Rest and take a step back when it's needed